Geography Department Funding

 The Cartography Lab, the State Cartographer's Office, and the History of Cartography Project are additional units in Science Hall that employ graduate students as project assistants.
 Qualified students may apply directly to the respective directors.

 Graduate School Fellowships

 The Graduate School holds an annual university-wide fellowship competition.
 The University Fellowships are offered to new graduate students.
-It is the responsibility of the Graduate Budget Committee to nominate the Department's best graduate applicants for these highly competitive awards.
+It is the responsibility of the Graduate Studies Committee to nominate the Department's best graduate applicants for these highly competitive awards.
 Nomination decisions are made in early January.
-Both types of University fellowships include a stipend, tuition remission, health insurance benefits and a commitment of support from the Department.
+University fellowships include a stipend, tuition remission, health insurance benefits and a commitment of support from the Department.

 A large number of foundations and organizations (e.g. the National Science Foundation) offer graduate fellowships.
-Announcements concerning extramural fellowship opportunities are posted on the Bulletin Board and/or disseminated by email.
-Application for these extramural grants or fellowships are the responsibilities of graduate students and the application must be processed through the Department first. (see the Graduate Coordinator for assistance with this process).
+Announcements concerning extramural fellowship opportunities are disseminated by email and posted online.
+Application for these extramural grants or fellowships are the responsibilities of graduate students, but applications must be processed through the Department first.
 The grant application will be routed through the College of L&S and then through Research and Sponsored Programs — see http://www.rsp.wisc.edu for more information.

 Foreign Language Area Studies (FLAS) Fellowship